Sperm Motility – How Does it Affect Fertility

 - Medical Procedures to Treat Low Sperm Motility

-- How to Increase Sperm Motility Naturally for Pregnancy?
+- How to Increase Sperm Motility Naturally

 What Does Sperm Motility Mean?

 The degree of sperm motility can vary greatly.
 The sperm may simply be slow or sluggish to move or have non-progressive motility.
 The latter means that the sperm moves less than 5 micrometres per second.
 In some other cases, motility issues also mean that the sperm simply does not move at all.
-Also, at least 40 percent of the sperm in a sample must have the adequate speed mentioned above for the man to have ‘normal’ sperm motility.
+Also, at least 40 per cent of the sperm in a sample must have the adequate speed mentioned above for the man to have ‘normal’ sperm motility.

-Why Is it Important for Pregnancy?
+Why is it Important for Pregnancy?

 The man usually ejaculates the sperm near the cervical canal, when he has sexual intercourse with the woman.
 While he does not have to, sperm can even swim up from the vaginal opening to the cervical canal.
 The sperm needs to be near the cervical canal for better chances of fertilization.
 The egg simply stays within the fallopian tube, waiting for the sperm to reach it.
 Therefore, it is important that the sperm reaches it before the egg dies from lack of nutrients.